-This section provides information about the tools and recommended procedures to control the sensorless PMSM Field-Oriented Control (FOC) application using FreeMASTER.
+This section provides information about the tools and recommended procedures to control the sensor/sensorless PMSM Field-Oriented Control (FOC) application using FreeMASTER.
 The application contains the embedded-side driver of the FreeMASTER real-time debug monitor and data visualization tool for communication with the PC.
 It supports non-intrusive monitoring, as well as the modification of target variables in real time, which is very useful for the algorithm tuning.
 Besides the target-side driver, the FreeMASTER tool requires the installation of the PC application as well.
-You can download FreeMASTER 3.1.4 at www.nxp.com/freemaster.
-To run the FreeMASTER application including the MCAT tool, double-click the pmsm_float_enc.pmp (or pmsm_float_enc.pmp file located in the pmsm_float_enc_dual.pmp file.
-The FreeMASTER application starts and the environment is created automatically, as defined in the .pmp file.
+You can download FreeMASTER 3.0 at www.nxp.com/freemaster.
+To run the FreeMASTER application including the MCAT tool, double-click the pmsm_float_enc.pmp file located in the pmp file.